CrowdStrike/ansible_collection_falcon/README.md

 ## Installing on MacOS

-Due to Apple's decision to require Mobile Device Management (MDM) software to install kernel extensions without user prompting, the ansible collection with its roles will only be able to run on macOS in an interactive session which severely limits the power of Ansible.
+Apple platforms require Mobile Device Management (MDM) software to install kernel extensions without user prompting.
+Ansible is only able to run on macOS in an interactive session, which means end-users will receive prompts to accept the CrowdStrike kernel modules.

 # Example Playbooks